Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

 While the attention on the full sequence in AED is a natural solution to machine translation which has the word order switching between source and target languages, it may not be ideal to ASR because the speech signal and output label sequence are monotonic.
 In order to have better alignment between the speech signal and label sequence, the AED model is optimized together with a CTC model in a multi-task learning framework by sharing the encoder \cite{kim2017joint}.
 Such a training strategy greatly improves the convergence of the attention-based model and mitigates the alignment issue.
 It becomes the standard training recipe for most AED models \cite{watanabe2017hybrid, hori2017advances, toshniwal2017multitask, ueno2018acoustic, delcroix2018auxiliary, liu2019adversarial, kim2019attention, karita2019improving}.
 In \cite{hori2017joint}, a further improvement was proposed by combining the scores from both the AED model and the CTC model during decoding.

 Most commercial setups need ASR systems to be streaming with low latency, which means ASR systems should produce the recognition results at the same time as the user is speaking.
 In vanilla AED models, the attention is applied to the whole utterance in order to achieve good performance.
-The latency can be significant because such a setup needs to obtain the full utterance before decoding, and it is impractical for streaming ASR scenarios where speech signal comes in a continuous mode without segmentation.
+The latency can be significant because such a setup needs to obtain the full utterance before decoding, and it is impractical for streaming ASR scenarios where the speech signal comes in a continuous mode without segmentation.
 There are lots of attempts to build streaming AED models.
-The basic idea of these methods is applying attention on the chunks of input speech.
+The basic idea of these methods is applying attention on the chunks of the input speech.
 The difference between these attempts is the way the chunks are determined and used for attention.
-Figure \ref{fig:attention_AED} shows four attention strategies of AED.
-The time step goes from left to right, and the label sequence goes from bottom to top.
-Every circle represents an attention weight.
-The darker the circle is, the larger the attention weight is.
 Figure \ref{fig:full_att} shows the full attention of AED, which spreads attention weights across the whole utterance.
 One major school of streaming AED models is to use monotonic attention.
 In \cite{raffel2017online}, a monotonic attention mechanism was proposed to use integrated decision for triggering ASR.
 Attention is only on the time step corresponding to the trigger point as shown in Figure \ref{fig:mono}.
 The method was improved in \cite{chiu2018monotonic}, where a monotonic chunkwise attention (MoChA) method was proposed to stream the attention by splitting the encoder outputs into small fixed-size chunks so that the soft attention is only applied to those small chunks, as shown in Figure \ref{fig:mocha}.
 Adaptive-size instead of fixed-size chunks were used in \cite{fan2019online}.
 Recently, monotonic infinite lookback (MILK) attention \cite{arivazhagan2019monotonic} was proposed to attend the entire sequence preceding the trigger point, as shown in Figure \ref{fig:milk}.
-Another popular streaming AED method is trigger attention \cite{moritz2019triggered} which uses CTC segments to decide the chunks and is applied to lots of AED models \cite{moritz2019streaming, moritz2020streaming, hori2021advanced}.
+Another popular streaming AED method is triggered attention \cite{moritz2019triggered} which uses CTC segments to decide the chunks and is applied to lots of AED models \cite{moritz2019streaming, moritz2020streaming, hori2021advanced}.